 We stayed with the most wonderful humans, Don and Jaco, who are friendly, fabulously gay, helpful and did I mention wonderful?
 We found their modestly handsome abode on Airbnb and were delighted to discover the menagerie of animals living with them.
 Two flooffy bunnies, quails & canaries – and I accidentally made them temporarily adopt a lost kitten that followed me home.
 It’s the small things in life like singing birds and floppy bunnies to greet you in the morning that make your stay so special.
 I must admit I was a bit apprehensive about staying with hosts, but it works out to be a lot more affordable for a longer stay.
 It also means that you always have a local to tell you where the sweet spots are.

-The last Airbnb place we stayed in was also very cosy and central, you can find it here if you need a place with more of your own space.
+The last Airbnb place we stayed in was also very cozy and central, you can find it here if you need a place with more of your own space.

 EAT & DRINK: